 However, a recommendation guide like this of such quality takes a lot of time and resources to compile.
 Since we aren't charging you for access to this information, we utilize a mixture of display advertising as well as affiliate linking to trusted retailer partners which may earn us a small commission if you were to purchase a product through our links.

 Rest assured, our company prides ourselves on our integrity and quality recommendations.
-Unlike other websites, we will never recommend you an inferior product over another just to earn more commissions, and in some cases, the products we chose as our Editor's Choice may not have any commission potential at all yet we choose to recommend them based on the high amount of value for consumers.
+Unlike other websites, we will never recommend you an inferior product over another just to earn more commissions, and in some cases, the products we chose may not have any commission potential at all yet we still recommend them based on the high value for our readers.

 If you are looking to get the most benefit out of this guide on USB microphones, then we recommend reading the entire article as we cover many of the questions and concerns you may have about buying your first USB mic.